ruifontes/systrayList/readme.md

 ## Changes for 1.5 2015-mm-dd ##

 * Corrected left/right click action.
-* Add-on help is now available from add-ons manger.
+* Add-on help is now available from add-ons manager.
 * Translation updates.

 ## Changes for 1.4 - 2013-01-19 ##